Arlene Dahl: Early life

 Dahl was born on August 11, 1925, in Minneapolis, Minnesota, to Idelle and Rudolph Dahl, a Ford Motor dealer and executive.
 Her parents were both of Norwegian descent.
 She cited her year of birth as 1928, although her birth record (1925-43442, available through the Minnesota Historical Society) shows she was born on August 11, 1925.
 An August 13, 2014, article in the New York Social Diary by David Patrick Columbia, titled "Losses and Gains", references her 89th birthday celebration with her husband, children, and family.

 As a child, Dahl took elocution and dancing lessons and was active in theatrical events at Margaret Fuller Elementary School, Ramsey Junior High School, and Washburn Senior High School.
 After graduating from high school, she performed in a local drama group and briefly worked as a model for department stores.
 Dahl's mother was involved in local amateur theatre.
 Dahl briefly attended the University of Minnesota.

 Acting career

 Early career

 A year after graduation from high school, Dahl lived in Chicago, where she worked as a buyer for Marshall and Brown.
-She then traveled to New York and worked as a model for the Walter Thornton Model Agency, where she successfully auditioned for a part in the musical Mr. Strauss Goes to Boston in 1945.
+She then traveled to New York City and worked as a model for the Walter Thornton Model Agency, where she successfully auditioned for a part in the musical Mr. Strauss Goes to Boston in 1945.
 This led to her gaining the lead in another play, Questionable Ladies, which was seen by a talent scout from Hollywood.

 Dahl had an uncredited bit part in Life with Father (1947).
 She was promoted to leading lady in My Wild Irish Rose (1947) with Dennis Morgan, a big hit that led to an offer from MGM for a long-term contract.